stefslon/esphome-thermoworks-smoke/README.md

 ### You will need:
 - nRF24L01 Transceiver Module
-- ESPHome capable microcontroller (e.g. ESP-12F D1 or ESP8266)
+- ESPHome capable microcontroller (e.g. ESP-12F D1, ESP8266, or ESP32)

 ### Steps:
 1. Wire up nRF24L01 to microcontroller (there are plenty of tutorials out there, [here](https://projecthub.arduino.cc/tmekinyan/how-to-use-the-nrf24l01-module-with-arduino-813957) is one example)
-2. Find RADIO_ID - this is the tricky part and will require some trial and error, use provided [Smoke_NRF24_Address.ino](https://github.com/stefslon/esphome-thermoworks-smoke/blob/main/Smoke_NRF24_Address/Smoke_NRF24_Address.ino) Arduino sketch to scan for Smoke transmissions.
-You might want to try changing channels to 40 and 70.
-If valid transmission is found then address of that transmission along with decoded temperature data is printed out.
-3. Update Smoke_Receiver.h with the appropriate values for your address as well as your pinouts.
-4. Copy Smoke_Receiver.h to /homeassistant/esphome
-5. Create ESPHome integration (use provided esp-smoke.yaml for guidance)
+2. Create new ESPHome integration using provided esp-smoke.yaml as a template
+3. If you already know your Smoke's `radio_id` then great, you can skip the next step
+4. To find your Smoke's `radio_id` keep that field commented out, which will put your ESP device into search mode.
+Make sure Smoke is powered on and is NOT in pairing mode.
+Keep an eye on ESP's logs.
+In less than 5 minutes you should see an ID that was found.
+Verify that found temperatures match what you see on your device.
+    - If ID is not found in five minutes try uncommenting `alt_radio_id` field and re-running the process again
+5. Set `radio_id` field to your Smoke's ID and you are all set!
-6. Setup dashboard in Home Assitant (I used [ApexCharts Card](https://github.com/RomRider/apexcharts-card) for graphs)
+6. Optionally setup dashboard in Home Assitant (I used [ApexCharts Card](https://github.com/RomRider/apexcharts-card) for graphs)

 ## ApexCharts Example
 Below is an example of ApexCharts Card configuration